 PgDip Couns; Dip Psych; MBACP (Registered)

 Training, qualifications & experience

-I am a Registered Member of BACP (The British Association of Counselling and Psychotherapy).
+Registered Member of BACP (The British Association of Counselling and Psychotherapy).

-I am a member of Mental Health Aberdeen.
+Member of Mental Health Aberdeen.

-I am a member of Aberdeen Counselling Forum.
+Member of Aberdeen Counselling Forum.

 Areas of counselling I deal with